Challenges for Reinforcement Learning in Quantum Circuit Design: Evaluation

-Overall, the results provide certainty, that the proposed \textit{Quantum Circuit Designer} environment can be used to infer skills for QC using RL.
-Yet, current state-of-the-art approaches do not provide sufficient performance for scaleable applicability.
-Besides the chosen reward, the circuit depth and number of used qubits have proven to be viable metrics for in-depth analysis of the learned behavior.
-Across all challenges, SAC has shown to yield superior results due to is effective exploration mechanism.
+Overall, the presented experimental results provide certainty that the proposed \texttt{qcd-gym} environment can be used to learn skills in the domain of QC using RL.
+Yet, current state-of-the-art approaches do not provide sufficient performance for robust and scaleable applicability.
+Besides the proposed objectives and their corresponding metrics, the circuit depth and the number of used qubits have proven to be viable metrics for an in-depth analysis of the learned behavior.
+Across all challenges, SAC has yielded superior results due to its advanced continuous control capabilities.